AmjadAlthabteh/AmjadAlthabteh/README.md

-# 💫 About Me:
+# 💫 Me:
-I'm a dedicated Computer Science student with a passion for technology and creative problem-solving.
-My journey in tech has involved exploring new tools and techniques, from building software applications to designing user-friendly interfaces.
-I’ve worked on hands-on projects that have strengthened my skills in programming and software design, and I’m always looking for new challenges to tackle.
-Recently, I got interested in game development, which has opened up a whole new world of possibilities that I'm excited to explore.
-It’s been a fun and cool way to blend my love for tech with creativity lol.<br>
+"I'm a Computer Science student with a big love for tech and creative problem-solving.
+My journey so far has been packed with hands-on projects, from building apps to designing user-friendly interfaces, which have really leveled up my skills in coding and software design.
+Recently, I dove into game development, and it’s been a blast.
+It’s opened up an exciting new way to blend tech with creativity, and I’m excited to see where it takes me next."<br>

 ## 🌐 Socials: